 This is the age of empowered users.
-From publishing to music, from accommodations to rental cars, the Internet has made it possible to cut out the middle men and give rise to a new so-called “sharing economy” where companies like Uber, Fiverr, AirBnB and Amazon’s Kindle Direct Publishing program make it possible for anyone to find just about any service under the sun directly.
-This empowers users to do things on their own that used to require professionals.
+From publishing to music, from accommodations to rental cars, the Internet has made it possible to cut out the middleman and give rise to a new so-called “sharing economy” where companies like Uber, Fiverr, AirBnB, Airtasker and Amazon’s Kindle Direct Publishing program make it possible for anyone to quickly find just about any service under the sun.
+This empowers users, granting them an autonomy that wasn’t previously possible, with less need for professionals.
 After all, when was the last time you used a travel agent?

 It might seem that business translation and localization fall into this category as well: if you spend a little time on Google, you can find platforms offering cheap translations to anyone.
 Cost-conscious entrepreneurs might start to wonder: why would anyone pay for a professional translation agency if much cheaper alternatives are just a few clicks away?
 What value can traditional language service providers (LSPs) possibly add at this point in the game?

 There are at least four good answers to this question:

 There’s one obvious advantage a professional language service provider has over the home-brew method of trying to find suitable translators for your project yourself: every reputable agency works with a pool of seasoned translators, often located in-country to stay up-to-date with the latest cultural and linguistic developments.
 Instead of starting over with new, untested collaborators, an agency’s biggest asset is its roster of trusted professionals.